 Recently, my friend Mary got a job offer to become a Math Recovery teacher.
 She’d be leaving her 1st grade classroom at one school and relocating to another campus.
 It was a bit overwhelming to think of moving all her stuff to a new place.

 I asked if she’d like help in packing and moving, since I had actually written a book about this!
 I told her we could get her room ready in one day.
 She looked at me like I was a bit crazy, but agreed to let me assist.

 Two days before Moving Day, I gave Mary a copy of Spaces & Places and asked her to read the chapter on “Packing and Moving.”
 I also helped her make a list of what was important for her to pack and take along to use in her new job.
 She made a 2nd list of packing supplies needed for the move, so we wouldn’t waste any time on Moving Day.
 And I took photos of areas around her room to help her remember how we’d set up spaces that worked well for her.
 On Moving Day, we’d tape those pics to the outside of the boxes we packed her materials in.

 Friday was Moving Day.
-Our friend, Christe (who works with me as an associate and used to be Mary’s teammate), Sara (Christe’s daughter) and I showed up at 1:30 PM on Mary’s last day at school after the kids had left.
+Our friend, Christe (who used to be Mary’s teammate), Sara (Christe’s daughter) and I showed up at 1:30 PM on Mary’s last day at school after the kids had left.
 Little did we know that the custodians would be locking the building at 4 PM and we’d have to be out by then.

 Not to worry—we had a plan!
 See what we did in just 2 ½ hours.
 Many hands make light work!